 m.
 Hoses should be periodically inspected for burns, worn places, or leaks at the connections.
 They must be kept in good repair and should be no longer than necessary.

-b.
+a.
+A shock hazard is associated with all electrical equipment, including extension lights, electric hand tools, and all types of electrically powered machinery.
+Ordinary household voltage (115 V) is higher than the output voltage of a conventional arc welding machine. b.
 Although the ac and dc open circuit voltages are low compared to voltages used for lighting circuits and motor driven shop tools, these voltages can cause severe shock, particularly in hot weather when the welder is sweating.
 Consequently, the precautions listed below should always be observed.
+(1) Check the welding equipment to make certain that electrode connections and insulation on holders and cables are in good condition.

 b.
 Check the welding equipment to make sur the electrode connections and the insulation on holders and cables are in good condition.
 All checking should be done with the machine off or unplugged.
 All serious trouble should be investigated by a trained electrician.

-e.
+c.
+Motor-generator welding machines feature complete separation of the primary power and the welding circuit since the generator is mechanically connected to the electric rotor.
+A rotor-generator type arc welding machine must have a power ground on the machine.
+Metal frames and cases of motor generators must be grounded since the high voltage from the main line does come into the case.
+Stray current may cause a severe shock to the operator if he should contact the machine and a good ground. d.
+In transformer and rectifier type welding machines, the metal frame and cases must be grounded to the earth.
+The work terminal of the welding machine should not be grounded to the earth. e.
 Phases of a three-phase power line must be accurately identified when paralleling transformer welding machines to ensure that the machines are on the same phase and in phase with one another.
 To check, connect the work leads together and measure the voltage between the electrode holders of the two machines.
 This voltage should be practically zero.
 If it is double the normal open circuit voltage, it means that either the primary or secondary connections are reversed.
 If the voltage is approximately 1-1/2 times the normal open circuit voltage it means that the machines are connected to different phases of the three phase power line.
 Corrections must be made before welding begins.

 f.
 When large weldments, like ships, buildings, or structural parts are involved, it is normal to have the work terminal of many welding machines connected to it.
 It is important that the machines be connected to the proper phase and have the same polarity.
 Check by measuring the voltage between the electrode holders of the different machines as mentioned above.
 The situation can also occur with respect to direct current power sources when they are connected to a common weldment.
 If one machine is connected for straight polarity and one for reverse polarity, the voltage between the electrode holders will be double the normal open circuit voltage.
-Precautions should be taken to see that all machines are of the same polarity when connected to a common weldment.
+Precautions should be taken to see that all machines are of the same polarity when connected to a common weldment. g.
+Do not operate the polarity switch while the machine is operating under welding current load.
+Consequent arcing at the switch will damage the contact surfaces and the flash may burn the person operating the switch.

 e.
 When a pilot arc is operated continuously, normal precautions should be used for protection against arc flash and heat burns.
-Suitable clothing must be worn to protect exposed skin from arc radiation.
+Suitable clothing must be worn to protect exposed skin from arc radiation. f.
+Welding power should be turned off before electrodes are adjusted or replaced.

 g.
 Adequate eye protection should be used when observation of a high frequency discharge is required to center the electrode.

 h.
 Accessory equipment, such as wire feeders, arc voltage heads, and oscillators should be properly grounded.
-If not grounded, insulation breakdown might cause these units to become electrically �hot� with respect to ground.
+If not grounded, insulation breakdown might cause these units to become electrically �hot� with respect to ground. i.
+Adequate ventilation should be used, particularly when welding metals with high copper, lead, zinc, or beryllium contents.

 a.
 Air carbon arc cutting is an arc cutting process in which metals to be cut are melted by the heat of a carbon arc and the molten metal is removed by a blast of air.
-The process is widely used for back gouging, preparing joints, and removing defective metal.
+The process is widely used for back gouging, preparing joints, and removing defective metal. b.
+A high velocity air jet traveling parallel to the carbon electrode strikes the molten metal puddle just behind the arc and blows the molten metal out of the immediate area.
+Figure 2-6 shows the operation of the process.

 c.
 The air carbon arc cutting process is used to cut metal and to gouqe out defective metal, to remove old or inferior welds, for root gouging of full penetration welds, and to prepare grooves for welding.
 Air carbon arc cutting is used when slightly ragged edges are not objectionable.
 The area of the cut is small, and since the metal is melted and removed quickly, the surrounding area does not reach high temperatures.
 This reduces the tendency towards distortion and cracking.
 The air carbon arc can be used for cutting or gouging most of the common metals.